Peduncular hallucinosis: Treatment

 Treatment of any kind of complex visual hallucination requires an understanding of the different pathologies in order to correctly diagnose and treat.
-If a person is taking a pro-hallucinogenic medication, the first step is to stop taking it.
 Sometimes improvement will occur spontaneously and pharmacotherapy is not necessary.
 While there is not a lot of evidence of effective pharmacological treatment, antipsychotics and anticonvulsants have been used in some cases to control hallucinations.
 Since peduncular hallucinosis occurs due to an excess of serotonin, modern antipsychotics are used to block both dopamine and serotonin receptors, preventing the overstimulation of the lateral geniculate nucleus (LGN).
 Carbamazepine increases GABA, which prevents the LGN from firing, thereby increasing the inhibition of the LGN.
 Regular antipsychotics as well as antidepressants can also be helpful in reducing or eliminating peduncular hallucinosis.

 More invasive treatments include corrective surgery such as cataract surgery, laser photocoagulation of the retina, and use of optical correcting devices.
 Tumor removal can also help to relieve compression in the brain, which can decrease or eliminate peduncular hallucinosis.
 Some hallucinations may be due to underlying cardiovascular disease, so in these cases the appropriate treatment includes control of hypertension and diabetes.
 As described, the type of treatment varies widely depending on the causation behind the complex visual hallucinations.

 History

-The first documented case of peduncular hallucinosis was by French neurologist and neuropsychiatrist Jean Lhermitte, which described a 72-year-old woman’s visual hallucinations.
-The hallucinations occurred during normal conscious state and the patient’s neurological signs were associated with those characteristic of an infarct to the midbrain and pons.
-Von Bogaert, Lhermitte’s colleague, named this type of hallucination “peduncular,” in reference to the cerebral peduncles, as well as to the midbrain and its surroundings.
+The first documented case of peduncular hallucinosis was by French neurologist and neuropsychiatrist Jean Lhermitte, which described a 72-year-old woman's visual hallucinations.
+The hallucinations occurred during normal conscious state and the patient's neurological signs were associated with those characteristic of an infarct to the midbrain and pons.
+Von Bogaert, Lhermitte’s colleague, named this type of hallucination "peduncular", in reference to the cerebral peduncles, as well as to the midbrain and its surroundings.
 In 1925, Von Bogaert was the first to describe the pathophysiology of peduncular hallucinosis through an autopsy of a patient.
 His autopsy revealed the infarction of many areas of the brain including the inferolateral red nucleus, superior colliculus, periaqueductal gray, third nerve nucleus, superior cerebellar peduncle, substantia nigra, and pulvinar.
-Later in 1932, Lhermitte, Levy, and Trelles discovered an association between peduncular hallucinosis and “pigmentary degeneration of the periaqueductal gray and the degeneration of the occulomotor nucleus.”
+Later in 1932, Lhermitte, Levy, and Trelles discovered an association between peduncular hallucinosis and "pigmentary degeneration of the periaqueductal gray and the degeneration of the occulomotor nucleus."
 Posterior thalamic lesions were also found to be linked to peduncular hallucinosis by De Morsier.
 More recently, magnetic resonance imaging (MRI) has been used to localize lesions in the brain characteristic of peduncular hallucinosis.
 In 1987, the first case of peduncular hallucinosis was reported in which MRI was used to locate a midbrain lesion.